Graham-Cassidy health care bill to replace ObamaCare: What is it

 What does the Congressional Budget Office say?

-The Congressional Budget Office said it plans to release a preliminary assessment of the bill by “early next week.”
+The Congressional Budget Office released a preliminary assessment of the bill Monday that does not provide “point estimates that are typical” in analyses because of time constraints.

-The assessment will include whether the Graham-Cassidy plan would reduce budget deficits by as much as the House plan.
-The CBO predicted that plan, which passed the House in May, would reduce federal deficits by approximately $119 billion over 10 years.
-It would also increase the number of people without insurance by 23 million in less than a decade.
+Along with the Joint Committee on Taxation, the analysis estimated that the proposal would reduce the on-budget deficit by at least $133 billion.
+It would also lower the number of people with comprehensive health insurance by “millions.”

-The CBO said it will take “at least several weeks” for it to put together a comprehensive report on the Graham-Cassidy bill that would include its impact on the deficit and health insurance coverage.
+“That number could vary widely depending on how states implemented the legislation, although the direction of the effect is clear,” the analysis said.

 Fox News’ Chad Pergram and The Associated Press contributed to this report.